-Consistent with our discussion concerning measurement focus and basis of accounting, we do not believe that fixed assets and infrastructure belong in the financial statements of governmental type funds.
-Our experience has been that the users of these financial statements rely on them to provide information concerning the flow of financial resources.
+Consistent with our discussion above concerning measurement focus and basis of accounting, we do not believe that fixed assets and infrastructure belong in the financial statements of governmental funds.
+Our experience has been that the users of these financial statements rely on them to provide information concerning the flow of current financial resources.
 However, we do acknowledge that it would be helpful for financial statements to communicate how much of a government's fixed assets (motor vehicles, computer hardware, etc.) have been consumed in providing services.
-We maintain that the best way to do this, without degrading the usefulness of the financial statements of the governmental type funds, is to require that governmental fund fixed assets, but not infrastructure, be recorded in a "capital asset fund."
+We maintain that the best way to do this, without degrading the usefulness of the financial statements of the governmental funds, is to require that governmental fund fixed assets be recorded in a "plant fund."
 This fund would be an internal service fund.

-The revised IGFOA model which we have presented to you includes a capital asset fund.
-In that fund, we have recorded all of governmental fund fixed assets through debits and their funding sources through credits.
-When the capital asset fund is created, the entry to record fixed assets previously purchased with operating revenues should include a credit to fund equity.
+The revised IGFOA model which we will present to you on November 10 will include a plant fund.
+In that fund, we will record all of governmental fund fixed assets through debits and their funding sources through credits.
+In the case of fixed assets purchased with operating revenues, fund equity will be credited.

-We propose that depreciation or a capital use charge be recorded for the fixed assets in the capital asset fund.
+We propose that depreciation or a capital use charge be recorded for the fixed assets in the plant fund.
 The revenue of the fund would be operating charges or transfers from the appropriate governmental funds.
 Of course, governments would have the option of actually assessing the charges or making the transfers.
 However, a government's funding practices will give financial statement readers some insight into how well future fixed asset replacements are being funded.

-We believe that infrastructure, as defined by NCGA Statement No. 1, should be recorded in the capital asset fund at the option of the reporting entity.
+We believe that infrastructure, as defined by NCGA Statement No. 1, should be recorded in the plant fund at the option of the reporting entity.
 We take this position because it can be argued that infrastructure is not directly related to a government's provision of services.
-In addition, recording infrastructure in the capital asset fund would likely cause the fund's operating statement to show deficits in most years.
-This would be the case because large depreciation charges might not be offset by operating charges (i.e., revenues) or transfers-in as the vast majority of governmental units fund their infrastructure expenditures with long-term debt.
-In short, recording infrastructure in the capital asset fund could obscure the fund's financial statements.
+In addition, recording infrastructure in the plant fund would likely cause the fund's balance sheet to show negative equity and its operating statement to show deficits in most years.
+This would be the case because large capital use charges might not be offset by operating charges (revenues) or transfers-in as the vast majority of governments fund infrastructure expenditures with long-term debt.
+In short, recording infrastructure in the plant fund could obscure the fund's financial statements.
 The same would be true for the entity-wide financial statements contemplated in the PV.